paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...while loop, where messages will be explicitly read in from Elixir via the read_msg function, and we send messages back to Elixir via the send_msg function, and when we eventually terminate the Cure process from Elixir
+...while loop, where messages will be explicitly read in from Elixir via the `read_msg` function, and we send messages back to Elixir via the `send_msg` function.<br />
+And when we eventually terminate the Cure process from Elixir...

 ---